BrimmStone127/GIS_Scripts/README.md

 ### `elevation_tools/`

-Converts USGS GeoTIFF elevation data to CSV for use in PlanetGame's terrain system.
+Converts USGS GeoTIFF elevation data to CSV for use in terrain system.

 **Script:** `elevation_converter.py`